artefactory/train-fastai-custom-aiplatform/README.md

 Don't forget to specify that you want to run on GPU (nvidia runtime), and the number of epochs to train your model on

 ## Push your container
-When you made sure that everything worked, you can push your image to GCR using the following command:
+After running the image and ensured it worked, you can push it to GCR using the following command:
 > ```python
 > docker push $IMAGE_URI
 > ```